wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

   pod 'PowerAuth2'
 end

-# Disable bitcode for iOS targets (also see chapter Disabling bitcode)
+# Disable bitcode for iOS targets
 post_install do |installer|
   installer.pods_project.targets.each do |target|
     if target.platform_name == :ios